jakubjanak2004/messenger-repo/ProgrammerDocumentation.md

 ```
 ### getAllMessagesU2U

-this method is used to get all messages form the json folder databse specified by the path in the atribute messages path.
+this method is used to get all messages to form the JSON folder database specified by the path in the attribute messages path.

-There are not paramteres in this method.
+There are no parameters in this method.

 This method returns all messages from the database.
 ```php